The History of Adult & Teen Challenge

 Originally founded in Brooklyn, New York by Rev. David Wilkerson in 1958, Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.

 Along the way, we’ve found growth in Christ, as well.
-Today, we provide over 110 recovery centers across the United States and over 1,200 in 122 countries – making us the largest faith-based rehabilitation network in the world.
+Today, we provide over 110 recovery centers across the United States and over 1,400 in 135 countries – making us the largest faith-based rehabilitation network in the world.

 God’s plan is clear, and we continue to find ways to add bed space to our growing women’s ministry.

 “Then you will call on me and come and pray to me,

 Throughout the years, we’ve been tremendously blessed to be able to work with men and women struggling with drug and alcohol addiction.
-There’s still great work to be done and many people to reach.
+There’s still great work to be done, and many people to reach.

 We ask that you please keep Great Lakes Adult & Teen Challenge in your prayers as the Holy Spirit directs our programs and ministries into the future.
 Your support means the world to us.